Memuya/PHP-PDO-Database-Query-Class/README.md

 # Get Started

-## 1. Edit the DB.php file and change values for your database
+## 1. Edit the DB.php file to add your database values

 ## 2. Include the Query class